Car Brake Inspection, Repair & Replacement Cost Guides

 How Much Does Brake Repair and Replacement Cost in the UK?

 Depending on what parts of the brake system need to be replaced, you can expect a brake repair or replacement to cost anywhere from £100 to £500.
-Sometimes you may just need a brake fluid top up which can cost around £40.
+Sometimes you may just need a brake fluid check and top up which can cost around £40.

 It costs on average £99 to replace front brake pads, ranging from £75 to £175.
 It typically costs from £70 to £150 to replace rear brake pads, with an average cost of £95.